-Chinese medicine is a sophisticated and powerful medical system that has evolved in East Asia over several thousand years.
 It combines a detailed and holistic approach to diagnosis with a broad spectrum of therapeutic interventions.
-These include acupuncture, herbal medicine, massage (Tuina) and lifestyle advice to treat disease and to restore and maintain good health and wellbeing.
+These include herbal medicine, acupuncture, massage & manipulation (Tuina) and lifestyle advice to treat disease and to restore and maintain good health and wellbeing.

-Written records of this medical system stretch back over 2,000 years but these practices are even older and almost certainly originate in the earliest stages of human development.
-Chinese medicine has been refined over centuries of clinical practice.
-More recently it has been tested and validated by increasingly rigorous in vitro and in vivo research.
-In China it is commonly used in over 3,000 hospitals and investigated by over a hundred research institutes.
-In the past 40-50 years Chinese medicine has become established in the West and is widely practised in Europe, the US and Australia.
+Written records of this medical system stretch back over 2,000 years but its practices are even older and are likely to originate in the early stages of human development.
+TCM has been refined over centuries of clinical practice and, more recently, it has been tested and validated by increasingly rigorous in vitro and in vivo research.
+In China it is commonly used in over 3,000 hospitals and investigated by over one hundred research institutes.
+Over the past 50 years, TCM has become established in the West and is widely practised in Europe, the US and Australia.

 The combination of traditional knowledge, and its application and scrutiny in a modern care setting, is one of the great strengths of this system of medicine.

-Over 400 plants are used in Chinese herbal medicine and although this includes commonly known herbs such as cinnamon, ginger, mint and goji berry, we prescribe many others that are less well known in the UK.
+Over 400 plants are used in Chinese herbal medicine and although these include commonly known herbs such as cinnamon, ginger, mint and goji berry, many others are prescribed that are less well known in the UK.